World of Warcraft Classic: Burning Crusade Classic

 In March 2020 Blizzard sent out a survey to Classic players gauging their interest in a Classic Burning Crusade game.
 After positive reactions it was verified in February 2021 and in the last week of May it became available for download leading up to its release on June 1.

 Wrath of the Lich King Classic

 In April 2022, Blizzard announced Wrath of the Lich King Classic, scheduled for release later in the year.
 On July 25, Blizzard released a trailer with the confirmed release date of September 26.

-At the launch of the Classic addition, the developers tried to stick to a strategy of minimal changes, reproducing the game as close to the original state as possible.
-They don't want to introduce adjustments that violate the original spirit of the old additions, so there are no global innovations planned.